Career & Research Development Seminars

 Cecile Ladouceur, PhD, & Colleen McClung, PhD

-Together with Drs.
+Together with its co-directors, Drs.
 McClung and Ladouceur, the CARDS are co-taught by accomplished early-stage and mid-career investigators to ensure that the continuum of career development trajectories is covered.
 The seminar includes both didactic and activity-based learning experiences, the resources for which are posted on an intranet SharePoint site.

 Program Structure